MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/log-analytics/desktop-loganalytics-reportguide-datasets.md

 ### Filtering and Understanding Current Context
 <details>
-<summary>Every page has a filter button below the navigation bar which you can click to open the pop-up filter panel and make selections.</summary>
+<summary>Every page has a filter button below the navigation bar that you can click to open the pop-up filter panel and make selections.</summary>

 ![Screenshot of filter button.](media/desktop-loganalytics-reportguide-datasets/filters.png)

 </details>

 <details>
-<summary>The current values of the filters are displayed in smart narrative adjacent to the filters button.
-You can clear all the slicers using the "Clear" button on the top left corner or close the window using ‘X’ button on top right corner.</summary>
+<summary>The current values of the filters are displayed in the smart narrative next to the filters button.
+You can clear all the slicers using the **Clear** button on the top-left corner or close the window using the **X** button on top-right corner.</summary>

 <br> Pop-up Filter <br>
 ![Screenshot of Pop-Up Filter.](media/desktop-loganalytics-reportguide-datasets/pop-up-filter.png)